Intercultural Cities: visibility guidelines

 Research brings evidence that cities’ intercultural policies and political commitment are the most determining factor of public opinion on immigrants and thus it is highly recommended to use online tools to give better visibility to that intercultural engagement.

-The dedicated websites/pages can composed of an introduction stating the mission/mandate of the city’s intercultural commitment and the reasons why the city wants to make diversity work for its inhabitants.
+The dedicated websites/pages can be composed of an introduction stating the mission/mandate of the city’s intercultural commitment and the reasons why the city wants to make diversity work for its inhabitants.
 Cities could use those dedicated websites to highlight their main projects, initiatives and outputs, linking those pages the Council of Europe Intercultural Cities website.

 The Intercultural Cities team can help you design the content for your Intercultural City’s webpage.
 Write us at: email@example.com.